 How has the number and proportion of cannabis treatment episodes in Australia changed over time?

-The proportion of treatment episodes in Australia for which cannabis is the principal drug of concern has in general been declining since 2012-13.
+The proportion of treatment episodes in Australia for which cannabis is the principal drug of concern is declining, from 24% in 2013-14 to 17% in 2022-23.

 Principal Drug of Concern: The main substance that leads an individual to seek treatment from an alcohol and drug treatment agency (as stated by the individual).